 The peripheral and central may implement 2M PHY as specified in BT 5.
 The central shall support audio links up to 64 kbit/s on both 1M and 2M PHY but can choose to limit support for links requiring more than 64 kbit/s to the 2M PHY in order to improve coexistence with other 2.4 GHz devices.
 The BLE long range PHY shall not be used.

 CoC uses the standard Bluetooth mechanisms for link layer encryption and frequency hopping.

 ASHA GATT services

-A peripheral should implement the Audio Streaming for Hearing Aid (ASHA) GATT server service described below.
-The peripheral should advertise this service when in general discoverable mode to let the central recognize an audio sink.
+A peripheral shall implement the Audio Streaming for Hearing Aid (ASHA) GATT server service described below.
+The peripheral shall advertise this service when in general discoverable mode to let the central recognize an audio sink.
 Any LE audio streaming operations shall require encryption.
 The BLE audio streaming consists of the following characteristics: